aws-samples/aws-agentic-document-assistant/README.md

 1. Remove the backend stack by running `npx cdk destroy`.
 2. Remove the SageMaker Studio Domain if you no longer need it.

-## Authors and acknowledgment
+## Authors

-Authors:

 * Mohamed Ali Jamaoui (@jamaouim) - Solution designer/Core maintainer.
-* Giuseppe Hannen (@giusgera) - Extensive work and contribution to the structured metadata extraction module.
+* Giuseppe Hannen (@giusgera) - Extensive contribution to the structured metadata extraction module.
-* Laurens ten Cate (@laurcate)
+* Laurens ten Cate (@laurcate) - Contributed to extending the agent with SQL tool and early streamlit UI deployments.

-Acknowledgements:

-* Irina Radu (@idr) for coordinating the communication accross teams when building the first PoC of the solution.
+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## References

 * [Best practices for working with AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).
 * [Langchain custom LLM agents](https://python.langchain.com/docs/modules/agents/how_to/custom_llm_agent)

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.